-If you're an avid sports fan who regularly attends games and are worried about your hearing or that of someone else, it's a great idea to book a *free hearing test with our expert team at Adelaide Digital Hearing.
+If you’re an avid sports fan who regularly attends games and are worried about your hearing or that of someone else, it’s a great idea to book a no cost* hearing test with our expert team at Adelaide Digital Hearing.
 Call us on 1800 940 982 or click here to book your appointment.

 1Safework NSW, Noise.
 Accessed July 2017

 2WebMD, Harmful Noise Levels – Topic Overview.
 Accessed July 2017